Ekin-Su Cülcüloğlu: Career

 In 2024, Cülcüloğlu competed on the second season of the American version of The Traitors on Peacock.
 She was eliminated in episode 4.
 In March, she entered the Celebrity Big Brother house, taking part in the twenty-third series, and was the fourth housemate to be evicted.
 Multiple Ofcom complaints were made after Cülcüloğlu clashed with hosts and panelists during her post-eviction interview on Big Brother: Late & Live.
 Unlike other evicted housemates, she did not return for the live final.
 After her eviction, Lorraine Kelly claimed Cülcüloğlu had pulled out of a scheduled appearance on her show, Lorraine, at the last minute, however this was proven to be false.
 In August of that year Cülcüloğlu released her first book, Be Your Own Best Friend: And other lessons from a life in and out of the limelight, described as an "honest, unapologetic, and occasionally outrageous, guide to life."

 In 2025, Cülcüloğlu entered the Love Island: All Stars villa as the first bombshell of the series.
 She coupled up with Curtis Pritchard and eventually finished in 3rd place.
 Following her exit, Cülcüloğlu walked the runway for fashion brand Helen Anthony at their London Fashion Week presentation.
 In August 2025, Cülcüloğlu starred in series five of Cooking with the Stars, with chef Poppy O'Toole as her mentor.
 She was the second contestant eliminated, finishing in 7th place.
 That same year, Cülcüloğlu was announced as a contestant on the American iteration of Inside, a reality show created by British YouTube group Sidemen for Netflix.
 She eventually finished in 6th place.

+In 2026, Cülcüloğlu made a guest appearance on season 3 of American reality series Vanderpump Villa.
+She also joined the cast of podcaster Alex Cooper's reality series Unwell Winter Games on YouTube.
+Additionally, Cülcüloğlu is set to make a guest appearance in the upcoming season of fashion programme Project Runway.

 Cülcüloğlu has appeared on the covers of Women's Health, Grazia, Alem and Blush magazine.
-Additionally, she has appeared on the cover of The Sun's Fabulous magazine four times, as well as the cover of the The Guardian's Saturday magazine and Daily Mail Weekend.
+Additionally, she has appeared on the cover of The Sun's Fabulous magazine four times, and on the covers of The Guardian's Saturday magazine and Daily Mail Weekend.
 Cülcüloğlu was the cover star for Vogue México y Latinoamérica's September 2025 issue.